vishalmysore/Tools4AI/README.md

 The above instruction will fetch the reason for calling from the user prompt and convert it into Hindi and put it inside the ```reasonForCalling``` String

-Ignore Field
+**Ignore Field**
 ```
     @Prompt(ignore = true)
     private String location;
 ```
-If you do not want to populate a filed you can annontate it as ignore
+If you do not want to populate a field you can annotate it as ignore

-Format Date
+**Format Date**

 ```
     @Prompt(dateFormat = "yyyy-MM-dd" ,describe = "if you dont find date provide todays date in fieldValue")
     private Date dateJoined;
 ```
 The above will fetch the dateJoined from the prompt and convert it into the format.
+So if your prompt is "Book my dinner reservation on Indian Independence day" , the dateJoined will be 2024-08-15

-Muliple Special Prompts
+**Muliple Special Prompts**
 ```
  public class MyTranslatePojo {
     @Prompt(describe = "translate to Hindi")